verification-explorer/systemverilog-clocking-blocks-tutorial/tutorial/08_cb_and_modport_tb.md

 - A **virtual interface pointer** to the **driver modport** (for use in the driver).
 - A **virtual interface pointer** to the **monitor modport** (for use in the monitor).

-These type definitions make it easier to pass modport-specific virtual interfaces to UVM components while ensuring restricted and well-defined access to interface signals.

 ```systemverilog
 package fifo_pkg;
     ...